blues/app-accelerators/56-commercial-plug-load-after-hours-waste-dashboard/README.md

    | `tz_offset_hours` | `0` | **Whole-integer** hours offset from UTC to convert Notecard timestamps to local time for business-hours evaluation.
 For US Eastern Standard Time use `-5`; Eastern Daylight Time use `-4`.
 The firmware stores this value as `int8_t` and does integer arithmetic; sites in half-hour (e.g. India IST UTC+5:30) or 45-minute (e.g. Nepal UTC+5:45) offset zones are not supported — business-hours windows will be evaluated incorrectly at those sites. |
    | `alert_cooldown_min` | `60` | Minimum minutes between repeat after-hours alerts on the same circuit.
 Prevents alert fatigue on a circuit that holds a sustained load throughout the night. |

-5. **Configure routes.** Add a [route](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) for `circuit_summary.qo` (batched hourly records — forward to a time-series database or analytics platform for load-profile classification).
+4. **Configure data routes (Projects → Data & Routing).** Add a [route](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) for `circuit_summary.qo` (batched hourly records — forward to a time-series database or analytics platform for load-profile classification).
 If building with `PLUG_LOAD_ALERTS` enabled, add a second route for `circuit_alert.qo` — low-volume, time-sensitive records forwarded to an email, Slack, or CMMS destination.

-## 6. Firmware Design
+## 7. Firmware Design

 Three files in `firmware/`: